 Fail to observe carefully all traffic signs, parking signs, and all other signs posted for the proper control of traffic and to safeguard life and property.

-Operate a motorized vehicle, other than SCSD-authorized vehicles, within the boundaries of the facility except in those areas designated as driveways.
+Operate a motorized vehicle, other than District-authorized vehicles, within the boundaries of the facility except in those areas designated as driveways.

 SEC.
 2.10.
 OPERATION OF NON-MOTORIZED VEHICLES--PROHIBITED ACTS.

 Non-motorized vehicles shall be defined as any form of transportation in which human or gravitational energy powers the source of transportation.
-Examples of such transportation include but are not limited to bicycles, skateboards, roller blades, roller skates, etc.
+Examples of such transportation include, but are not limited to, bicycles, skateboards, roller blades, roller skates, etc.

 NO PERSON SHALL: